Hainan Island Operation: Operation

 Escorting a convoy, the South China Naval Force (Fifth Fleet) commanded by Vice Admiral Nobutake Kondō entered and anchored in Tsinghai Bay on the northern shore of Hainan Island at midnight on 9 February 1939 and carried out a successful landing.
 In addition, Navy land combat units effected a landing at Haikou at 12:00 on 10 February.
 Thereafter, the Army and Navy forces acted in concert to mop up the northern zone.
 On 11 February, land combat units landed at Samah (Sanya) at the southern extremity of Hainan Island and occupied the key positions of Yulin and Yai-Hsien.
 Thereafter, the units engaged in the occupation and subjugation of the entire island.

 Retreat to Wuzhi mountain range

 Facing crisis, Nationalist forces evacuated all remaining civilians from Haikou to Qionghai to the safe Wuzhi mountain range in central Hainan.
-However, they faced fierce opposition by the ethnic Li highlanders there.
-In August 1943, an ethnic Li called Wang Guoxing started an uprising but was brutally crushed, and, in revenge, the Nationalists killed 7,000 of Wang Guoxing's family members in his village.

 The Communists under Feng Baiju and the native Li people of Hainan fought a vigorous guerrilla campaign against the Japanese occupation, the Japanese killed large numbers of Li in western Hainan (e.g. Sanya, Danzhou).
 Furthermore, numerous foreign slave labourers were also killed.
 Of the 100,000 slave labourers from Hong Kong, only 20,000 survived the war.

+Japanese atrocities against ethnic and religious minorities

+The Nanding mass grave in Hainan was filled with 1,800 Korean forced labourers who were slaughtered by the Japanese right before their surrender.
+The Japanese brought the Koreans to Nanding village after the US bombed the Japanese in Sanya in 1944.
+Taiwanese in Changganya and 11 Taiwanese at Tiandu Iron mine including Qiu Ronghua defected to Chinese forces in February 1944.

+Japanese destroyed more than 350 Muslim houses and mosques when building the Sanya airport in Hainan.
+The Japanese committed the Sanya airport massacre when destroying houses of locals and expellling them including houses of Muslims around Sanya like at Sanya street, Fan village and Sanya village, in order to build an airport.

+One of the mosques on Hainan in Huihui village that was destroyed by Japan in 1939 had a hall that could fit 100 people with four entrances on the gates and the main gate had 4 doors, with a beam and 4 pillars with Qur'anic verses in the main hall in addition to two dragons, it dated to the beginning of the southern Song.
+The Japanese demolished and bombed another mosque in Sanya that dated from the Ming dynasty and they drove the Muslims out of Yanglan when building the Suo-Sanya-Li airport.

+Li villages in Baoting Li and Miao Autonomous County were plundered for rice by Japanese and Li girls had to sift through it for the Japanese while being raped by Japanese, one of the 16 year old Li girls who was taken for rape and forced labour was Wu Yaodong (b.
+July 1925).

+Japan massacred over 100,000 Miao and Li civilians in a "Three Alls" campaign in Hainan.
+They forced all ethnicities to engaged in forced labour and destroyed 50,000 villages and homes.